kolbyn24/Notes/03 - Content/Proxychains.md

 To setup in the browser download foxy proxy.
 Use a socks4 proxy type, use 127.0.0.1 as the IP, and the port to 9050 (or whatever you set).

-To use browser with Burp, set the Browser to the burp proxy and then set burp to use the ssh proxy.
+To use browser with Burp, set the Browser to the burp proxy and then set burp to use the ssh proxy by editing the SOCKS proxy in the user settings.